felipewrsilva/portfolio/README.md

 # Modern Portfolio

-Welcome to my cutting-edge portfolio built on Next.js, where innovation meets functionality.
+This is my cutting-edge portfolio built on Next.js, where innovation meets functionality.
 This project is designed to showcase my skills, creativity, and technical proficiency through a modern, interactive, and aesthetically pleasing platform.

 ## Features